dwarvesf/playground/CONTRIBUTING.md

 ## Pull Request Process

 1. Put your note into a Pull Request and submit it to https://github.com/dwarvesf/brain.
-2. Ensure to prefix your Pull Request names with the main tag and folder it is associated to.
-This is to allow us to easily find and categorize commits to post on our changelogs.
+2. Ensure to prefix your **pull request naming** AND **initial commit naming** with the main tag and folder it is associated to.
+This is to allow us to easily find and categorize commits to ping and post on our changelogs.
 For instance:

-- `engineering: Edsger Dijkstra interview `
+- `engineering: Edsger Dijkstra interview`
 - `writing: question tree`
+- `communication: Linguistics`

 3. Request any one of these reviewers to check and proofread your submitted note: